-It doesn’t take a lot of expense or effort for children to write Christmas cards to all their classmates.
+It doesn’t take a lot of expense or effort for children to write Christmas cards to all their classmates, and other friends and family.
 Whether anything is attached to the card or not, I think it’s a good idea for kids to write out Christmas cards.

 - It provides good writing practise for them, whether they write it all themselves or copy words you write for them and even if you write some of it and they write the names.